mathysth/bun-prisma-hono-inversify/README.md

 ```
 For more information about name identifier, please refer to the [Wiki](https://github.com/inversify/InversifyJS/blob/master/wiki/classes_as_id.md)

-#### Name binding
+#### Named binding
-Nous utilisons le binding par name et identifier dans le cas ou il y a plusieurs classes dans un context.
-Dans l'application nous regroupons tout les controllers sous le service controller et après elles sont alors identifier par leurs nom dans le service.
-Il faudra alors ajouter une entrée dans la constant SERVICE_NAME.

-We use named and identifier binding when there are multiple classes within a context.
+We use named binding when there are multiple classes within a context.
 In the application, we group all controllers under the "controller" identifier (`service-identifier.ts`), and then they are identified by their names within the service (`service-name.ts`).
-You'll need to add an entry in the constant SERVICE_NAME for this.
+You'll need to add an entry in the constant `SERVICE_NAME` for this.

 ```ts
 // utils/container.ts